r-universe-org/help/README.md

 See this blog post: [How to create your personal CRAN-like repository on R-universe](https://ropensci.org/blog/2021/06/22/setup-runiverse/)

-## It is possible to customize the package build process with custom options/tools/variables
+## Is it possible to customize the package build process with custom options/tools/variables

 No, that is not possible.
 Think of R-universe more like your own mini-CRAN.
 The build environment is actually very similar to that of CRAN, if the package can build on CRAN, it will probably work on r-universe.